Betye Saar: Rejection of white feminism and reclaiming the black female body

 In the 1960s, Saar began collecting images of Aunt Jemima, Uncle Tom, Little Black Sambo, and other stereotyped African American figures from folk culture and advertising of the Jim Crow era.
 She incorporated them into collages and assemblages, transforming them into statements of political and social protest.
 The Liberation of Aunt Jemima is one of her most notable works from this era.
 In this mixed-media assemblage, Saar utilized the stereotypical mammy figure of Aunt Jemima to subvert traditional notions of race and gender.
-"It's like they abolished slavery but they kept Black people in the kitchen as Mammy jars," Saar says of what drove her to make the piece.
+"It's like they abolished slavery but they kept Black people in the kitchen as Mammy jars," Saar said of what drove her to make the piece.
 "I had this Aunt Jemima, and I wanted to put a rifle and a grenade under her skirts.
 I wanted to empower her.
 I wanted to make her a warrior.
 I wanted people to know that Black people wouldn't be enslaved by that."

-Saar's assemblage is laid inside of a shoebox-sized frame, plastered with Aunt Jemima advertisements.
+Saar's famed Aunt Jemina assemblage is laid inside of a shoebox-sized frame, plastered with Aunt Jemima advertisements.
 A caricatured sculpture of Aunt Jemima presents a notepad with a photograph of a Mammy with a white baby depicted.
 The Aunt Jemima sculpture holds a broom and a rifle, subverting her happy servant and caregiver stereotype by way of a militant alter ego who demands her own agency and power.
 A large, clenched fist, echoing the Black power symbol, is collaged over and partially obscuring the Mammy photograph, recognizing the aggressive and radical means used by African American activists in the 1970s to fight for their rights.
 Aunt Jemima is liberated through transformation from a racist domestic caricature into an image of Black power.

-Although Saar considers herself to be a feminist, she avoids referring to her artwork as such.
-Instead, Saar prefers to emphasize the elements of cross-culturalism and spirituality that are present in her pieces.
+Although Saar considered herself to be a feminist, she avoided referring to her artwork as such.
+Instead, Saar preferred to emphasize the elements of cross-culturalism and spirituality that are present in her pieces.
 During the early 1970s, Saar endured racism within the context of the white feminist arts movement.
 These experiences caused her to become interested in promoting a Black consciousness that was distinct from the Black power politics of the era.
-Saar's autobiographical representations of Black womanhood are not erotic and do not represent the body in an explicit manner; therefore, they exemplify a resistance to imaging the Black body.
+Saar's autobiographical representations of Black womanhood are not erotic and do not explicitly represent the body; therefore, they exemplify a resistance to imaging the Black body.
 This resistance suggests her rejection of white feminism and her rejection of the "feminine aesthetic" that is determined by white feminists and grounded in female sexuality.

-Saar was supported as an artist-in-residence in Adelaide, South Australia, by the Women's Art Movement there in the 1970s or 1980s.
+She was supported as an artist-in-residence in Adelaide, South Australia, by the Women's Art Movement there in the 1970s or 1980s.